loopbackio/loopback-next/docs/site/Application.md

 ## Tips for application setup

-Here are some tips to help avoid common pitfalls and mistakes.
+Here are some tips for application setup to help avoid common pitfalls and mistakes.

 ### Extend from `RestApplication` when using `RestServer`

-If you want to use `RestServer` from `@loopback/rest` package, we recommend extending `RestApplication` in your app instead of manually binding `RestServer` or `RestComponent`. `RestApplication` already uses `RestComponent` and makes useful functions in `RestServer` like `handler()` available at the app level.
+If you want to use `RestServer` from the `@loopback/rest` package, we recommend extending `RestApplication` in your app instead of manually binding `RestServer` or `RestComponent`. `RestApplication` already uses `RestComponent` and makes useful functions in `RestServer` like `handler()` available at the app level.
-This means you can call these `RestServer` functions to do all of your server-level setups in the app constructor without having to explicitly retrieve an instance of your server.
+This means you can call the `RestServer` functions to perform all of your server-level setups in the app constructor without having to explicitly retrieve an instance of your server.